Panasonic GX850 vs Ricoh GR II

 - More heavily discounted: Has been on the market for longer (launched in June 2015).

-If the number of relative strengths (bullet points above) is taken as a guide, the GR II emerges as the winner of the match-up (11 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the GR II is the clear winner of the contest (12 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Panasonic GX850 and the Ricoh GR II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.